This article will cover the following frequently asked analytics questions:

 What happens if a reader was identified via multiple channels, what will appear under ‘Store’?

-If a person completes the form when they’re already identified (a known reader), the store which identified them first will be written in the “Known readers” section.
+If a person completes the form when they’re already identified (a known reader), the store that identified them first will be written in the “Known readers” section.

 Example: